navin-chaudhary/financial_dashboard/README.md

 ## Troubleshooting

-**Tailwind CSS PostCSS Error:**
-- Fixed by using Tailwind CSS 3.x instead of 4.x for better compatibility
-- If you encounter PostCSS plugin errors, ensure you're using compatible versions

-**Numbers not saving:**
+**Dashboard Pages Not Loading:**
+- Check browser console for JavaScript errors
+- Verify all components are properly imported
+- Ensure React and dependencies are correctly installed

+**Editable Values Not Saving:**
-- Check browser console for errors
+- Check browser console for errors in `DashboardDataContext`
-- Ensure localStorage is enabled
+- Ensure localStorage is enabled in your browser
+- Verify the path parameter matches the data structure
-- Try refreshing the page
+- Try refreshing the page to reload saved data

-**Import not working:**
+**Charts Not Displaying:**
+- Ensure Recharts library is properly installed: `npm install recharts`
+- Check data format matches expected chart data structure
+- Verify chart containers have proper dimensions
+- Look for console errors related to chart rendering

+**Import/Export Not Working:**
-- Verify JSON file format matches expected structure
+- Verify JSON file format matches the three-page data structure
-- Check file size (browser limits apply)
+- Check file size limits (most browsers support files up to 100MB)
-- Ensure valid JSON syntax
+- Ensure valid JSON syntax with proper page1, page2, page3 structure
+- Try exporting first to see the expected format

-**Styling issues:**
+**Styling Issues:**
-- Clear browser cache
+- Clear browser cache and hard refresh (Ctrl+F5)
-- Check Tailwind CSS is loaded properly
+- Check Tailwind CSS is loading: look for utility classes in browser dev tools
-- Verify responsive breakpoints
+- Verify PostCSS configuration in `postcss.config.js`
+- Ensure all Tailwind directives are in `src/index.css`

+**Performance Issues:**
+- Large datasets may slow chart rendering - consider data pagination
+- Multiple page renders can impact performance - optimize with React.memo if needed
+- Clear localStorage if it becomes too large: `localStorage.clear()`

-**Development server issues:**
+**Development Server Issues:**
-- Run `npm run build` first to check for compilation errors
+- Run `npm run build` to check for compilation errors
 - Clear npm cache: `npm cache clean --force`
 - Delete node_modules and reinstall: `rm -rf node_modules && npm install`
+- Check Node.js version compatibility (14+ required)

+## Key Features Summary

+### 📊 Comprehensive Analytics
+- **Deal Pipeline Management**: Track closed, pending, and active deals with detailed breakdowns
+- **Agent Performance**: Monitor individual agent metrics and rankings
+- **Market Intelligence**: Analyze property trends, pricing, and market positioning

+### 🎯 Interactive Experience
+- **Real-time Editing**: Click-to-edit functionality for all key metrics
+- **Dynamic Charts**: Interactive pie and donut charts with hover tooltips
+- **Multi-page Navigation**: Seamless page transitions with pagination controls

+### 💾 Data Management
+- **Persistent Storage**: Automatic localStorage integration
+- **Import/Export**: Full data backup and restore capabilities
+- **Reset Function**: Quick return to default values with safety confirmation

+### 🎨 Professional Design
+- **Responsive Layout**: Optimized for all device sizes
+- **Modern UI**: Gradient effects, hover animations, and clean typography
+- **Accessibility**: Proper contrast ratios and semantic HTML structure

+## Contributing

+This is a demonstration project.
+If you'd like to contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/new-feature`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin feature/new-feature`)
+5. Create a Pull Request

 ## License

 This project is for demonstration purposes.
-Feel free to use and modify as needed.
+Feel free to use and modify as needed for your own brokerage dashboard requirements.

 ## Support

-For questions or issues, please check the browser console for error messages and ensure all dependencies are properly installed.
+For questions or issues:
+1. Check the browser console for error messages
+2. Ensure all dependencies are properly installed (`npm install`)
+3. Verify Node.js version compatibility (14+ required)
+4. Review the troubleshooting section above for common solutions